cropgeeks/hpc-help/data-storage.rst

 The cluster's primary storage is a high-performance parallel file system running **BeeGFS**.
 This system, dsitributed across five servers and expansion units, has **1.5 PB** of capacity offered as a single global namespace - ``/mnt/shared`` - that is visible from all nodes of the cluster.

-It holds the follow data:
+It holds the following data:

 Project data